 Each applicant is evaluated on the basis of the following factors.

-- Evidence of competence to begin graduate study.
-Such evidence should include one of:
+- Evidence of competence to begin graduate study in computer science.
+Such evidence should include

 - an undergraduate GPA of at least 3.0 (on a 4.0 scale) from a North American university, or